 “Really, really…” Dave replied in his best ‘Shrek’ imitation.

 ”Know where you’re going?”
-Dave flatly asked, after seeing Gaby just sitting behind the wheel, staring out the front window.
+Dave flatly asked, after noticing that Gaby was just sitting behind the wheel, staring out the front window.

 Gaby promptly put the Volvo into reverse and with a huge grin on her face, backed out onto the street.

-A little before the appointed hour, Dave, Jen, Carol and Gaby pulled into the team facility’s car park and as they approached George’s office, they noticed he wasn’t alone.
+A little before the appointed hour, Dave, Jen, Carol and Gaby pulled into the Team Apollinaris’ car park.
+As they approached George’s office, Gaby noticed that he wasn’t alone.

 “Ah … Die Family Bond … guten Morgen!”
 Upon seeing Carol, George asked no one in particular, “Zwei Jenny’s?” prompting Gaby and Jenny to stifle a few giggles.